Approximate counting and NP search problems: Fixing lemma

 We think of the bits of the oracle as propositional variables.
 So, for example, for each node $(i,x)$ there are $\log b$ variables $(f_i(x))_0, \dots, (f_i(x))_{\log b-1}$ expressing the value of $f_i(x)$.
 A total oracle is defined by a total assignment to all variables.
 We will be working with partial oracles, which we will also call \emph{partial assignments} or \emph{restrictions}.

 We copy in full the definition of a \emph{random restriction} from~\cite{RRR}.
 First, a \emph{path} in a partial assignment $\beta$ is a maximal sequence $(i, x_0), \dots, (i+k, x_k)$ of nodes such that $f_{i+j}(x_j) = x_{j+1}$ in $\beta$ for each $j \in [0,k)$.
-A path may consist of only one node.
+Note that a path may consist of a single node $(i,x)$ if $x$ is neither in the domain of $f_i$ nor in the range of $f_{i-1}$.
 If all functions $f_i$ are partial injections, then every node is on some unique path.

 \begin{definition} (\cite[Definition 5.7]{RRR}) Fix parameters $0<p,q<1$.
 Let $\mathcal{R}_{p,q}$ be the distribution of random restrictions chosen as follows. \begin{enumerate} \item[R1.]
 For each pair $i<a$ and $x<b$, with probability $(1-p)$ include $(i,x)$ in a set $Z$.
 For each $i<a$, choose $f_i$ uniformly at random from the partial injections from the domain $\{ x<b : (i,x) \in Z \}$ into $b$. \item[R2.]
 Set colours on the path beginning at $(0,0)$ so that $G_i(x,y)=0$ for all~$y$ for all nodes~$(i,x)$ on that path. \item[R3.]
 For every other path $\pi$, with probability $(1-q)$ \emph{colour} $\pi$ randomly with one colour.
 That is, choose uniformly at random a colour $y$ and, for every node $(i,x)$ on $\pi$, set $G_i(x,y)=1$ and then set $G_i(x,y')=0$ for all $y'\neq y$. \item[R4.]
 Finally consider each node $(a-1, x)$ on the bottom level.
 It is on some path $\pi$.
 If~$\pi$ was coloured at step R3, then set $u(x)=y$ where $y$ is the unique colour assigned to $\pi$ (that is, $G_{a-1}(x,y)=1$).
 Otherwise leave~$u(x)$ undefined. \end{enumerate} We will also use $\mathcal{R}_{p,q}$ to denote the support of this distribution. \end{definition}